art-dzd/RAG/README.md

 **RAG Telegram Bot — chat with your documents**

 Telegram bot with Retrieval-Augmented Generation (RAG) for document conversation (PDF, DOCX, TXT) in natural language.
-Upload files and ask questions — the bot responds with context from your documents using vector search and GPT-4.1-mini.
+Upload files and ask questions — the bot responds with context from your documents using vector search and GPT 4.1.

 **🧠 What's under the hood**

 Modern stack for AI interfaces in Python:

-**FastAPI** — API server with async architecture

-**LangChain** — RAG logic and processing chains

-**ChromaDB** — vector storage for semantic search

-**OpenAI GPT-4.1-mini** — context-aware response generation

-**aiogram 3.x** — Telegram interface
+**FastAPI** — API server with async architecture **LangChain** — RAG logic and processing chains **ChromaDB** — vector storage for semantic search **OpenAI GPT-4.1-mini** — context-aware response generation **aiogram 3.x** — Telegram interface
 **SQLite** — database for metadata and history storage

-**🧪 Usage examples**
+## 🎯 **Use Cases**

 **📚 Education**
 - Ask questions about uploaded textbooks